themufid/WScrapy/README.md

 ## Configuration

-Modify the `config.py` file to set the OUTPUT_PATH and adjust any other parameters as needed.
+Modify the `config.py` file to set the OUTPUT_PATH and adjust any other parameters as needed, and then change url in the `run.py` if you want start a web scraping

 ## Usage